ACD 125: Computer, Internet, and Electronic Communications Information Management Policy

 Right to Examine Computers and Equipment

 University-owned computers and equipment may be examined to detect illegal content and to evaluate the security of the network.
-Networks, networked devices, and applications may be scanned for vulnerabilities as authorized by the University Technology Office.
+Networks, networked devices, and applications may be scanned for vulnerabilities as authorized by the UTO.

 Any actual or suspected violation of the rules listed above should be brought to the system administrator of the equipment or facility most directly involved.
-In the case of a serious violation, a report may be made to the University Technology Office or the Office of General Counsel.
+In the case of a serious violation, a report must be made to the Information Security Office.

 ASU Response to a Reported Violation